 We’ve tested oodles of steak knives and Messermeister came out on top with excellent performance at a great price.
 They also look so nice as to have been described as “sexy” by our team, so, take that as you will.

-These mitts are still our favorite.
-They’re ultra-flexible, super-grippy, and are safe to use both wet and dry.
-Perfect for pulling a juicy roast out of the oven.
+These oven mitts are some of the best.
+They’re ultra-flexible and super-grippy—perfect for pulling a roast out of the oven.
 And because they’re so flexible, they work well with hands of all sizes.
-Also, they come in lots of fun colors.

 If you haven’t tried Bobbie’s Boat Sauce yet, you’re missing out.
 This spicy, tangy, well-balanced sauce goes on absolutely everything—needless to say, it’s marvelous on meats.